Electronic Arts on AWS

 AWS allows our team to be autonomous and efficient.
 If there’s ever a problem with the system, we’re able to single-handedly troubleshoot, develop, test, and deploy a solution—all within a few hours."

-software developer, Electronic Arts
+Software Developer, Electronic Arts

-EA's Hurdles with Millions of Players in The Simpsons: Tapped Out
+EA Uses AWS to Overcome Hurdles with Millions of Players in The Simpsons: Tapped Out

 How do you architect a game that can handle up to seven million daily active users?
 When developing The Simpsons: Tapped Out, EA added AWS Elastic Beanstalk and Auto Scaling to simplify deployments while lowering costs by responding to changing player counts.
 The company also switched from sticky sessions to Amazon ElastiCache, solving player disconnects and allowing further scaling out.
 Learn about the scalability challenges EA faced when developing The Simpsons: Tapped Out.